appelmar/gdalcubes_cpp/README.md

 # Objectives

 - Proposing a simple image collection file format to reference many images on local disk, remote servers, or in the cloud.
-- Extent GDAL to work with multi-temporal, multi-spectral imagery.
+- Extend GDAL to work with multi-temporal, multi-spectral imagery.
 - Read image collection data as on demand data cubes and stream data chunks into common analysis tools such as R or Python.
 - Provide simple possibilities to scale analysis to several machines  (e.g. by using Docker for deployment).